Bullbar: Australia

 Kangaroos are a primary road safety hazard in Australia, hence the alternative name "roo bar".
 Kangaroos account for the majority of collisions between vehicles and animals in Australia; the next most common type of animal being dogs at 12%.
 This high animal strike incidence is why roo bars are most commonly fitted to vehicles in Australia in outback or rural areas.

 Over recent years there has been debate in Australia regarding the safety implications of fitting a bullbar, especially as four-wheel drives and their accessories are becoming increasingly popular in urban areas.
 The use of bullbars in urban areas is criticised by cycling and pedestrian organisations.

 Bullbar manufacturers in Australia must conform to Australian standard AS47861.1/2002.
 In some states it may be illegal to drive a vehicle fitted with a bullbar that does not comply with the Australian Design Rules (ADRs).
 The main ADR requirement that applies to bullbars is a clause within ADR 42/xx (where xx designates a version number), which states (in part) that:

 No vehicle shall be equipped with any object or fitting, not technically essential to such vehicle, which protrudes from any part of the vehicle so that it is likely to increase the risk of bodily injury to any person.

 This requirement is not specifically aimed at bullbars but does effectively prescribe requirements for their construction.
 ADR 42/00, the first version of this rule, applied to vehicles built from July 1988.
 Australian Standard AS4876.1-2002 Motor vehicle frontal protection systems Part 1: Road user protection was released in 2002, and applies construction rules to all bullbars manufactured since that date, regardless of the age of the vehicle that they are fitted to.
 Similar requirements for older vehicles fitted with bullbars manufactured before that Australian Standard was implemented exist only in state legislation.

 In 2003, New South Wales State Member of Parliament Anthony Roberts suggested there is little or no enforcement of the ADR requirement and Harold Scruby (of the Pedestrian Council of Australia) has proposed that modern standards should be made retrospective.

 Bullbars are not allowed to cause a vehicle to fail to comply with other ADRs to which they were originally constructed.
 This includes visibility of lights, such as headlights and indicators; but it particularly relates to ADR 69/00, the rule for 'Full frontal impact protection'.
 In order to comply with this rule, bullbars manufactured for vehicles equipped with SRS (airbag systems) must be tested for compatibility with the airbag system.

-The major bull bar manufacturers in Australia are ARB, TJM, ECB, Ironman, Smartbar, Irvin Bullbars, AFN and Uneek.
+The major bull bar manufacturers in Australia are Whitlock Bull Bars, ARB, TJM, ECB, Ironman, Smartbar, Irvin Bullbars, AFN and Uneek.